Engineering Precise and Robust Effective Hamiltonians: Discussion and outlook

-Designing a control sequence is a complex task that depends on the control objective, the structure of both the internal and control Hamiltonians, and the limitations of classical control hardware.
-Here, we present a pseudocode framework (Algorithm \ref{L4}) that connects these elements and guides the search for high-fidelity pulses.
-While our implementation is not unique, it offers the advantage of providing success metrics and a full error analysis.

-The control sequence design process is compatible with a wide range of internal and control Hamiltonians and applies across the full range of quantum platforms.
-Typical control terms for two-level system qubit transitions (e.g., spin-based systems \cite{cory1997ensemble, borneman2012bandwidth, balasubramanian2008nanoscale}) include Rabi strength, phase, and frequency offset of on-resonance or near-resonance drive.
+The design process developed in this work is compatible with a wide range of internal and control Hamiltonians and applies across the full range of quantum platforms.
+Typical control terms for two-level system qubit transitions (e.g., spin-based systems \cite{cory1997ensemble, borneman2012bandwidth, balasubramanian2008nanoscale}) include Rabi strength, phase, and detuning of on-resonance or near-resonance drive.
 These controls act through microwave or laser fields and provide universal SU(2) control for each qubit.
 Similar control terms are used for effective qubits realized by selective driving of two energy levels in multi-level systems (e.g., superconducting qubits \cite{krantz2019quantum}, trapped ions \cite{biercuk2010ultrasensitive,blatt2012quantum,haffner2008quantum}, and Rydberg atom arrays \cite{saffman2010quantum}), where leakage must be effectively managed \cite{motzoi2009simple,gambetta2011analytic}.
 Other control building blocks include tuning of local potentials and tunneling rates in quantum dots \cite{loss1998quantum,philips2022universal}, setting amplitudes and phases of photonic modes in linear optics \cite{knill2001scheme}, and applying local modulations and mode couplings in cavity arrays \cite{houck2012chip}.
 These control terms define the control Hamiltonian $ H_c(t) $ and the time-dependent control parameters $\lc{a_k(t)}$, while the electronic settings of the corresponding hardware specify the model parameters $\lc{\mu_j}$.
-Uncertainties in $\lc{\mu_j}$ give the error Hamiltonians $\lc{\Delta H_j}$ (Set.
-IV and {\bf Step 1.} (b)).
+Uncertainties in $\lc{\mu_j}$ give the error Hamiltonians $\lc{\Delta H_j}$ (Sec. \ref{secro}).